-In December I travelled to Taiwan to run the first ‘BYO’ laptop Resolve training class.
+In December I traveled to Taiwan to run the first ‘BYO’ laptop Resolve training class.
 I have often talked about a BYO class but up until now didn’t think the hardware would be up to the job.
 The old saying ‘you never know till you try’ was to be tested here.
 This is my Taipei report.

 Canadian DP and Taiwan resident Luke Cameron encouraged me to stage the class, confident we would get the numbers to make the class a success.
 The Red Room is a cool creative space in the center of Taipei, ideal for hosting a training class.
 I loved the pictures and different art pieces that lined the room, it really added to the creative vibe we were aiming for in the class.